Department of Sociology

 - Contemporary Sociological Theory

 - Rafter, Nicole and Michelle Brown.
 2011.
 Criminology Goes to the Movies: Crime Theory and Popular Culture.
 New York: New York University Press.
+(Translations in Portuguese and Korean).

 - Brown, Michelle.
 2009.
 The Culture of Punishment: Prison, Society, and Spectacle.
 New York: New York University Press.